QPALM: A Proximal Augmented Lagrangian Method for Nonconvex Quadratic Programs: Numerical Results

 \section{Numerical Results}

 The performance of QPALM is benchmarked against other state-of-the-art solvers.
-For convex QPs, we chose the interior-point solver Gurobi \cite{gurobi2018gurobi}, the active-set solver qpOASES \cite{ferreau2014qpoases}, and the operator splitting based solver OSQP \cite{stellato2020osqp}.
-There are many other solvers available, some of which are tailored to certain problem classes, but the aforementioned ones provide a good sample of the main methods used for general convex QPs.
+For convex QPs, we chose the interior-point solver Gurobi \review{(version 9.1.2)} \cite{gurobi2018gurobi}, the \review{(parametric)} active-set solver qpOASES \review{(version 3.2.1)} \cite{ferreau2014qpoases}, and the operator splitting based solver OSQP \review{(version 0.6.2)} \cite{stellato2020osqp}. \review{In addition, for the simulations on optimal control we added the tailored interior-point solver HPIPM (version 0.1.4) \cite{frison2020hpipm}.} There are many other solvers available, some of which are tailored to certain problem classes, but the aforementioned ones provide a good sample of the main methods used for general convex QPs.
 For nonconvex QPs, however, no state-of-the-art open-source (local) optimization solver exists to our knowledge.
-Some indefinite QP algorithms have been proposed, such as in \cite{absil2007newton}.
-However, their solver was found to run into numerical issues very often.
-Hence, we did not compare against a QP solver specifically, but rather against a state-of-the-art nonlinear optimization solver, IPOPT \cite{wachter2006implementation}, when dealing with nonconvex QPs.
-All simulations were performed on a notebook with Intel(R) Core(TM) i7-7600U CPU @ 2.80GHz x 2 processor and 16 GB of memory.
-The problems are solved to medium-high accuracy, with the termination tolerances \(\varepsilon_{\rm a}, \varepsilon_{\rm r}\) set to \(10^{-6}\) for QPALM.
-In other solvers, the corresponding termination tolerances were similarly set to \(10^{-6}\).
-Furthermore, for all solvers and all problems, the maximum number of iterations was set to infinity, and a time limit of 3600 seconds was specified.
+Some \review{open-source} indefinite QP algorithms have been proposed, such as in \cite{absil2007newton}.
+However, their solver was found to run into numerical issues very often. \review{The active-set solvers SQIC \cite{gill2015methods} and qpOASES \cite{ferreau2014qpoases} also work on indefinite QPs, although the former is not publicly available and the latter fails on most large-scale sparse problems in our benchmarks.} Hence, we did not compare against a QP solver specifically, but rather against a state-of-the-art nonlinear optimization solver, IPOPT \cite{wachter2006implementation}, when dealing with nonconvex QPs.
+All simulations were performed on a notebook with Intel(R) Core(TM) i7-7600U CPU @ 2.80GHz x 2 processor and 16 GB of memory. \review{The convex problems are solved to a low and a medium-high accuracy value, with the termination tolerances \(\varepsilon_{\rm a}, \varepsilon_{\rm r}\) both set to \(10^{-3}\) or \(10^{-6}\) respectively for QPALM.
+In other solvers, the corresponding termination tolerances were similarly set to \(10^{-3}\) or \(10^{-6}\).
+This inevitably causes a bit of bloating in the presentation of the results, but it is the fairest way to compare the different algorithms, since the performance of certain solvers varies widely for different accuracies.
+For example, OSQP, being a first-order method, tends to find solutions at low accuracy quickly, but often fails to find solutions at high accuracy in a competitive time, as will be shown.
+The nonconvex problems were solved to an accuracy of \(10^{-6}\) since we only compare against an interior-point method.} Furthermore, for all solvers and all problems, the maximum number of iterations was set to infinity, and a time limit of 3600 seconds was specified.